 Study setting

 A cross-sectional study was conducted from June 2018 to December 2018 using a structured questionnaire on the students and teachers in two upazillas (Jamalpur Sadar and Melandha) of the Jamalpur district in the Mymensingh division.
 Jamalpur is located 140 kilometers northwest of Dhaka and has a population of 2.3 million people according to the 2011 census.
-In terms of demographic and socio-cultural influences, Bangladesh is fairly homogeneous.
-For instance, our study environment (Jamalpur) is representative of 33 Bangladeshi districts when it comes to socioeconomic factors [17].
+In terms of demographic and socio-cultural influences, Bangladesh seems homogeneous.
+For instance, our study setting (Jamalpur district) is representative of 33 Bangladeshi districts when it comes to socioeconomic factors [17].

 Sampling

-A stratified random sampling method was used to select institutions.
+A random sampling method was used to select institutions from two sub-districts (upzilla) of Jamalpur .
 The inclusion criteria for participants were that they were healthy males with an age range of 16-65 years living in the religious academic residential campuses.
-In total two strata were considered in this study; sampling clusters (institutions) from each stratum were selected proportional to stratum size.
 There are 47 private residential religious institutions available in the Jamalpur Sadar and 46 such institutions in Melandha.
-Assuming 50 students in each religious institution, the study population size is approximately 4650.
+Assuming 50 students and teachers (eligible blood donors) in each religious institution, the study population size is approximately 4650.
 With a 5% margin of error and a 95% confidence interval for the proportion of adults likely to be a regular blood donor, a minimum of 356 students/individuals needs to be sampled.
-With a proportional allocation, the minimum numbers of samples for the two strata are as follows- (a) 178 students from religious institutions from Jamalpur Sadar and (b) 178 students from religious institutions from Melandha.
+With a proportional allocation, the minimum numbers of samples were as follows- (a) 178 students from religious institutions from Jamalpur Sadar and (b) 178 students from religious institutions from Melandha.
 To achieve these desired numbers, 10 religious institutes from Jamalpur Sadar and Melandha were selected using a simple random sampling method.
 To increase the generalizability of the study, a total of 659 respondents were surveyed in the study, of which 147 samples were carefully discarded due to incompleteness and inconsistent response, leaving 512 samples to be used in the final analysis.

 Instrument and data collection